The true creative process is born of a deep inner yearning to be used in a way you, yourself, find resonant with the good, the true and the beautiful.

 Is this possible?
 Possible, yes; easy, no. We are being asked to let go of all our preconceived notions of how things should turn out, and in fact, we are asked to give up the need to know, altogether.
 Think about it… if you want something truly new, you need to be wide open to all possibilities, even the ones beyond which thought can think.
 Essentially, this means getting out of your own way, setting the sails for inspiration and allowing the winds of grace carry you.

-How therapy or coaching can help…
+How therapy can help…

-Therapy or coaching can be an important adjunct to this work by providing a supportive environment in which to slow down your ordinary pace and look closely at where, when and how creativity manifests in your life.
+Therapy can be an important adjunct to this work by providing a supportive environment in which to slow down your ordinary pace and look closely at where, when and how creativity manifests in your life.
 For example:

 - What do you do unselfconsciously well?